UPDATED BY

 5 Steps for Better Pay Transparency

 • Use objective data to determine salaries.
-This helps to eliminate bias and create a less subjective pay structure.

 • Explain the policy to employees.
-So they fully understand the why.

-Figure Out What Pay Transparency Looks Like for Your Company
+1. Figure Out What Pay Transparency Looks Like for Your Company

 Holt recognizes that an open salary model isn’t right for every company.
 PayScale regards salary transparency as a spectrum that spans five stages.

-The first stage is telling employees what they earn; it’s the absolute bare minimum.
-The next tier is to share with employees how market data was used to calculate their pay.
+2. Share with employees how market data was used to calculate their pay.

-A news report exploring what pay transparency looks like at different companies and the benefits. | Video: Newsy
+A news report exploring what pay transparency looks like at different companies and the benefits. | Video: Scripps News

-Conduct a Pay Analysis to Identify Pay Discrepancies
+2. Conduct a Pay Analysis to Identify Pay Discrepancies

-Holt recommends doing a pay analysis first for each role and looking for “red-circle” employees.
+Holt recommends doing a pay analysis for each role and looking for “red-circle” employees.
 These are workers who make significantly more or less than other people in similar roles.
+The next step is to analyze why there’s such a big difference in pay, Holt said.
+If there isn’t an objective reason for the difference, the manager or HR leader needs to rectify the situation.

 For an employee making less, it could mean they’re due for a raise to put them equal to their colleagues.
 If an employee’s salary is above market rate, Holt suggests pausing their merit raises and explaining why.
 For those on a salary freeze, it can help to offer an opportunity to earn bonuses and make up the difference through high performance.

-Use Objective Data to Determine Salaries
+3. Use Objective Data to Determine Salaries

 Hubbard works with the director of business operations to build Buffer’s formula and philosophy around employee salaries.
 The formula has gone through several iterations, and Hubbard is still constantly evaluating it and re-benchmarking roles based on new data.
+The current version takes into account the market rate for a person’s role, their experience level and the cost of living for their location.

 This is all then integrated with the company’s career framework.
 There’s a clear career progression that scales from level one to the C-suite, along with benchmarks for how to reach each level.
 The end goal was to create a framework that is easy to understand, pays employees a high market rate and is couched in objective data.

 Not every company needs to build a formula to adopt a pay transparency model, but managers do need to be prepared to provide a reason behind their pay scales.
-At a minimum, it’s important to base it on market data for a given role and objective values, like experience, education, scope of responsibilities and performance, Hubbard said.
+At a minimum, it’s important to base it on market data for a given role and objective values like experience, education, scope of responsibilities and performance, Hubbard said.

 Related ReadingHow Much Transparency Is Too Much?

-Get Buy-In From Managers and Employees
+4. Get Buy-In From Leaders and Managers

+When Holt and her team rolled out PayScale’s pay transparency strategy, they started with the leadership team.
 They had long conversations around the career framework, the new pay philosophy and performance management.
 This included conversations about how to help employees set goals, how to coach them and how to support them in their career growth.
 The purpose was to help managers understand why pay transparency matters, and give them the tools to have the necessary conversations with their employees.

 Without leadership buy-in, a company can’t have salary transparency, Holt said.
 After all, managers are the ones who have to answer for the differences in salaries.

-Explain the Policy to Employees
+5. Explain the Policy to Employees

 Once you have a clear policy in place, it’s time to explain it to your employees.
 This can be done through a company-wide presentation on the pay philosophy and performance framework, but it should also be reinforced in one-on-one conversations with managers.
 Managers need to be trained to answer questions about salaries and have continuous conversations around employee performance, since they are the ones who determine promotions and individual salaries.